-Unless you are specially trained and qualified to do so, you should never be performing maintenance or repair on pressure vessels.
+Unless you were specially trained, you're not involved in maintaining or repairing these vessels.
 But that doesn't mean that there aren't things that you need to watch out for and report before a serious event occurs.
 Here are some examples:

 - Use extreme care and caution when you are handling cylinders, being especially careful to not drop them or allow them to strike one another.
-If a cylinder falls and strikes a hard surface, its safety valve can shear off, turning the cylinder into a missile capable of killing people in its path. - Always store cylinders in an upright position.
-Otherwise, they could Leak gas leading to possible poisoning/suffocation or explosions if an ignition source is present in the area. - Many workers have died while attempting to weld or cut open tanks that contain flammable liquids or vapors.
+If a cylinder falls and strikes a hard surface, its safety valve can break off, turning the cylinder into a missile capable of killing people in its path. - Always store cylinders in an upright position, otherwise they could leak gas, leading to possible poisoning/ suffocation or explosions if an ignition source is present in the area. - Many workers have died attempting to weld or cut open tanks that contain flammable liquids or vapors.
 This is a particular hazard if the tank is unlabeled.
-If you don't know what the tank contains, don't place a flame near it.
+If you don't know what the tank contains, don't place a flame near it. - Don't attempt maintenance or repairs on pressure vessels if you're not qualified to do so.
+If repairs are made by an untrained person, the vessel may fail months

-- Never pressurize a container that is not approved as a pressure vessel. - If you encounter a pressure vessel that appears to have been modified, is corroded or shows other signs of damage, report it to your supervisor.

-Ensure you are properly trained to work with pressure vessels.
-If you have concerns, talk to your supervisor
+- or years afterwards, with catastrophic results. - Never pressurize a container that is not approved as a pressure vessel. - Approved vessels will be marked with the date of manufacture and the maximum allowable working pressure.
+Never exceed that pressure. - If you encounter a pressure vessel that appears to have been modified, is corroded or shows other signs of damage, report it to your supervisor. - Ensure you are properly trained to work with pressure vessels.
+If you have concerns, talk to your supervisor.